Find a Degree

 - MBA - Logan Campus , Regional Campuses (Logan, Salt Lake)

-The MBA without a specialization is available through USU’s Regional Campuses and Distance Education program.
+The Professional MBA with an entrepreneurial focus (no specialization) is available through USU’s Regional Campuses and Distance Education program.

 People with an MBA have the opportunity to enter many career areas in business, including:

 - Financial planning